 About This Programme

 The total requirement for the programme is 30 credits: including 15 credits of Required Courses (3 credits of a programme core course and 12 credits of stream core courses) and 15 credits of elective courses.
-Required courses explore key topics, methodologies, and issues in media studies, as well as field-specific material within each of the three streams, while elective courses provide students with the opportunity to explore relevant subject areas of personal interest.
+Required courses explore key topics, methodologies, and issues in media studies, as well as field-specific material within the stream, while elective courses provide students with the opportunity to explore relevant subject areas of personal interest.

 Elective courses are divided into two areas to align with the streams.
 Students will complete 4 or 5 elective courses (a total of 15 credits), including at least 2 courses from the students’ home stream.
 This design allows students to individualize their own study paths.
-Because of the practical and scholarly interconnections among the streams, students within each stream will complete both stream-specific courses and courses from the other streams.
-This provides students of each stream with plentiful opportunities to interact, collaborate, and exchange ideas with their peers, while ensuring that students within each stream develop unique knowledge and expertise.
+Because of the practical and scholarly interconnections between the two streams, students will complete both stream-specific courses and courses from the other stream.
+This provides students with plentiful opportunities to interact, collaborate, and exchange ideas with their peers, while ensuring that students within each stream develop unique knowledge and expertise.

 Each applicant must apply to one specific stream.
 Admissions will be stream-based.